 Literally, a little chicken.
 A pollito is adorable, use this cute name to express affection for boys and girls.

 Chicken is not taken as a “coward” in this context.
 For that, we employ gallina.
+Remember, taking context into account is really important while learning a new language.

 It’d be “little rabbit” or “baby rabbit” in English.
 Aside from being a funny name, the word symbolically expresses tenderness for that special someone.
 It’s actually very popular among pet names for guys or your one girl.